AJ Lee: Various relationships and Raw General Manager (2011–2013)

-By November 2011, AJ was placed in an on-screen romance with Daniel Bryan, who won the World Heavyweight Championship the next month and developed heel traits.
-Despite AJ's declaration of love for Bryan, Bryan avoided saying he loved her in return.
-On January 13, 2012, while accompanying Bryan for his title defense, she was accidentally struck by Big Show and carried off on a stretcher as part of the storyline.
-She returned on February 3, preventing Bryan from being attacked by Big Show.
-In March, Bryan started acting verbally abusive towards AJ but she stood by him.
-At WrestleMania XXVIII on April 1, after sharing a "good luck kiss" with Bryan, he was surprised by Sheamus and defeated in 18 seconds.
-Bryan blamed AJ for his loss of the World Heavyweight Championship and ended their relationship.
-AJ made multiple attempts to mend their relationship but Bryan spurned her and left her distraught.
-As a result, she attacked Natalya and Kaitlyn when they attempted to comfort her, marking her character's transition to "mentally unstable".
+By November 2011, AJ was featured in an on-screen relationship with Daniel Bryan, who won the World Heavyweight Championship the following month and began portraying a villainous character.
+Although AJ expressed romantic interest in Bryan, he did not reciprocate.
+On the January 13, 2012 episode of SmackDown, she was accidentally knocked down by Big Show during Bryan's title defense and was taken out on a stretcher as part of the storyline.
+She returned on the February 3 episode, preventing Bryan from being attacked by Big Show.
+In the following weeks, Bryan began to mistreat AJ, though she continued to support him.
+At WrestleMania XXVIII on April 1, after AJ kissed Bryan before his match, he was defeated by Sheamus in 18 seconds, losing the world title.
+Bryan attributed the loss to AJ and ended their relationship.
+AJ made repeated attempts to reconcile, but Bryan rejected her.
+She later attacked Natalya and Kaitlyn after they tried to comfort her, marking the beginning of a new phase for her character, portrayed as increasingly unstable.

 AJ turned her affections to Bryan's rival and WWE Champion CM Punk as well as Kane.
 At No Way Out on June 17, AJ interfered in a triple threat match for the WWE Championship between Punk, Bryan, and Kane, helping Punk retain his title by distracting Kane.
 As Bryan and Punk's feud progressed, AJ was announced as the special guest referee for their title match at Money in the Bank.
 Bryan made advances on AJ in an attempt to influence her, however, she focused her attention on Punk.
 Enraged by his disinterest on the July 2 episode of Raw, she interfered in his match and shoved him, along with Bryan, through a ringside table.
 After they made amends, she proposed to him but Bryan countered with a proposal of his own; Punk rejected her offer and she slapped both men.
 At Money in the Bank on July 15, as referee, AJ counted Punk's pinfall on Bryan, resulting in a successful title defense for Punk; as Punk celebrated over a fallen Bryan, AJ was left alone.
 The next night, Bryan proposed to her again and she accepted.